How Do I Deworm My Puppy?

 Allergic Reactions

-In rare cases, puppies may have an allergic reaction to deworming medications.
-Signs of an allergic reaction may include difficulty breathing, facial swelling, hives, or severe itching.
+In rare cases, puppies may have an allergic reaction to deworming medications. of an allergic reaction may include difficulty breathing, facial swelling, hives, or severe itching.
 If you notice any of these symptoms, seek immediate veterinary care.

 Digestive Upset